naveed-raza/complianceFees/README.md

 - Compares the product against a **user-maintained compliance fee list**.
 - Returns the **applicable compliance fees** for that product in the given state.

-> 💡 The compliance fee list is fully customizable — users can add, update, or remove fees as needed without modifying application code.
+> 💡 The compliance fee list is fully customizable — users can add, update, or remove fees as needed without modifying application code through the application.properties.

 ---